For more information on detox your home, please visit Sustainability Victoria's website.

 If asbestos waste is incorrectly wrapped or in unmanageable parcels it will not be accepted.

-Bairnsdale: 200 Johnstons Rd, Forge Creek
+Bairnsdale: 200 Johnstons Road, Forge Creek

 Best practise is to use cloth wipes that can be laundered and re-used.